Ferdinand Marcos's cult of personality: Election propaganda book and film

 A notable propaganda technique used by both candidates in the 1965 Philippine presidential election was the use of hagiographies, so much so that it was dubbed a "battle of books and film."
-Marcos was the first to use this tactic with the book "For Every Tear a Victory: The Story of Ferdinand E. Marcos," which was quickly followed by a film adaptation "Iginuhit ng Tadhana (Written by Destiny)."
+Marcos was the first to use this tactic with the book "For Every Tear a Victory: The Story of Ferdinand E. Marcos," which was quickly followed by a film adaptation, "Iginuhit ng Tadhana (Written by Destiny)."
 One of the highlights of the film was that it portrayed Ferdinand Marcos's alibi for the murder of Julio Nalundasan; the film showed how Ferdinand was supposedly studying for his law classes at the time.
-Historian Vicente Rafael argued that Marcos use the film to establish the idea that he is destined to lead the Philippines.
+Historian Vicente Rafael argued that Marcos used the film to establish the idea that he is destined to lead the Philippines.
 Diosdado Macapagal countered with his own propaganda film, "Daigdig ng Mga Api (World of the Oppressed)," but it was Marcos who won the election.

 Marcos repeated this strategy in the 1969 elections through the film "Pinagbuklod ng Langit".
-The film chronicles the life of the Ferdinand Marcos and his family while living in Malacanang Palace.
+The film chronicles the life of Ferdinand Marcos and his family while living in Malacanang Palace.
 Another film that Marcos commissioned before the 1969 elections is Maharlika.
 The film is loosely based on Marcos' exaggerated wartime exploits.
 It features Paul Burke as Marcos stand-in Bob Reynolds, who leads a group of guerrillas called Ang Mga Maharlika against the Japanese.
-It was completed in 1970 but was not released in theaters due to Marcos' love-affair with the film's lead actress Dovie Beams.
+It was completed in 1970 but was not released in theaters due to Marcos' love affair with the film's lead actress, Dovie Beams.
 It was finally released in 1987 as Guerilla Strike Force to negative reviews and poor box office performance.